What material is commonly used for the lenses of periscopes?

 (c) AUVs have stronger hulls for deeper dives.

-Which submarine became the first to successfully launch a ballistic missile from underwater?
+Which submarine became the first to launch a ballistic missile underwater successfully?

 (a) USS Nautilus